 A Bill to require the Secretary of State to undertake a programme of research into the costs and benefits of extending control of all aspects of Right to Buy and Right to Acquire schemes entirely to Local Authorities, including the operation and consequences of such schemes and the introduction of the right of Local Authorities to suspend them; to report to Parliament within six months of the research being completed; and for connected purposes.

-The bill would require the Secretary of State to commission a programme of research into extending full control of the Right to Buy and Right to Acquire schemes to Local Authorities.
-It would look at how the schemes would be run, their consequences, and the local authority power to suspend them, and would require a report to Parliament within six months of the research finishing.
+The bill would require the Secretary of State to commission a research programme to assess what would happen if all aspects of the Right to Buy and Right to Acquire schemes were run entirely by Local Authorities.
+It would examine costs, benefits, how the schemes would operate, and whether Local Authorities should be allowed to suspend them, and it would require a report to Parliament within six months of the research finishing.
+It also covers other connected purposes that could follow from the findings.

 Generated 21 February 2026